Coverage Gaps vs. Lapses: What's the Difference?

 Is a 30-day gap in car insurance a big deal?

 A 30-day gap is considered a significant threshold by most insurers.
 Below 30 days, the impact is usually minimal.
 At 30 days or more, insurers often classify you as a higher-risk driver, which triggers surcharges and may limit which companies will insure you at standard rates.
-The good news is that with 3 years of continuous, incident-free coverage, most insurers will stop factoring the gap into your premium.
+The good news is that with 3 years of continuous, incident-free coverage, most insurers will stop factoring the gap into your premium entirely.